Abandoned & Little-Known Airfields:Thompson

 with a 2,700' unpaved runway.

-In the above 1996 USGS aerial photo, a total of 10 aircraft are visible parked outside, including three DC-3s!
+In a 1996 USGS aerial photo (enhanced by Bill Grasha), a total of 10 aircraft were visible parked outside, including three DC-3s!

 One of those DC-3s was the last aircraft to fly out of the airport before its closure.